Elkhorn Creek Lodge

 Blagojevich; Absolute Power and Corruption

-Posted in Illinois, corruption, economics by mountainmusings on December 10, 2008
+Posted in corruption, economics, Illinois by Eugene Podrazik on December 10, 2008

 I’m realistic enough to realize that nothing for free in politics; especially in Chicago.
 But, to blatantly place a Senate seat on the auction block to the highest bidder for the personal gain of Blagojevich does boggle the mind.
 But, maybe not.